Vincent9339/metaprivBIDS-Outer/README.md

 conda activate venv
 ```

-Graphviz requires system level dependencies and might need to be installed with
+Graphviz requires system level dependencies as well as rpy2 and might need to be installed with

 ```console
 conda install graphviz pygraphviz